 A valid ESA letter is still very important for housing, even if airline policies have changed.

-A Psychiatric Service Dog (PSD) is individually trained to perform specific tasks that help with a mental health disability, such as interrupting panic attacks or guiding you out of a crowd.
+A Psychiatric Service Dog is individually trained to perform specific tasks that help with a mental health disability, such as interrupting panic attacks or guiding you out of a crowd.
 PSDs are treated as service animals under the ADA and generally have broader public access rights than ESAs.

 In Texas, an ESA letter should come from a licensed mental health professional who is authorized to practice in the state.
 This may include: